scotthlee/cadeau/README.md

 # Kudos
-## Optimizing case definitions for public health
-Kudos helps epidemiologists, statisticians, and other data-savvy public health practitioners build better case definitions.
+## Overview

-### Overview
+### What's it for?
 Public health case definitions often take the form of predictive checklists.
 The WHO, for example, defines [influenza-like illness](https://www.who.int/teams/global-influenza-programme/surveillance-and-monitoring/case-definitions-for-ili-and-sari) (ILI) as an acute respistoray infection with fever, cough, and an onset in the past 10 days; and the CDC defines a probable case of [pertussis (whooping cough)](https://ndc.services.cdc.gov/case-definitions/pertussis-2020/) as the presence of paroxysms of coughing, inspiratory whoop, post-coughing vomiting, or apnea for at least 2 weeks (or fewer than 2 weeks with exposure to a known case.
-In public health, case definitions are most often used for reporting and surveillance, but (when appropriately developed) they may also be used in clinical medicine, for example, as screening rules for deciding when patients with a suspected illness should receive confirmatory testing, or as criteria for issuing a diagnosis when confirmatory testing is unavailable.

-The usual method for developing public health case definitions is by expert consensus, where a panel of physicians, epidemiologists, and other public health practitioners jointly decides on the structure, content, and application of a new rule.
-Because of their logical form, though, case definitions can also be approached as a kind of mathematical optimization problem, where the goal is to figure out which combination of symptoms best separates cases from non-cases.
-In this case, cases would be defined by their results on a gold-standard lab test for the disease (e.g., PCR or bacterial culture), and "best" would be defined by some measure of classification performance (e.g., accuracy or F-score) relative to the test results.

-### Methods supported
+Kudos is a Python package that lets you develop and test these kinds of case definitions using combinatorial optimization.

+### How does it work?
-Kudos supports three combinatorial optimization methods: linear programming (Zhang et al. 2021); nonlinear programming; and brute-force search (Reses et al. 2021).
+Kudos use three kinds of combinatorial optimization methods to develop case definitions: linear programming (Zhang et al. 2021); nonlinear programming; and brute-force search (Reses et al. 2021).
 The first two methods are good for quickly finding a near-optimal definition based on your data, and the third method is good for exploring the full range of possible definitions.
+In all cases, the solver will figure out which combination of predictors (often symptoms) has the best classification performance relative to the reference standard you've specified (often a pathogen-specific like test like PCR or viral culture).

+### Who's it for?
+Kudos was written mostly with practicing epidmiologists in mind.
+That being said, the code is subject-matter-agnostic, and so it can be used by anyone looking to build high-performance predictive checklists.

 ## Getting Started
 ### Installation